Broadcasts & Automations Performance

 Completed - Indicate that all Messages to be sent have been submitted to the Delivery Carrier.

-Once a broadcast has been completed, you can view the delivery metrics and analytics by selecting Report on the right side of the broadcast card.
+After a broadcast completes, you view the delivery metrics and analytics by selecting Report on the broadcast card.

 -